 Are there gay people in Q Soc?

-Sure, while there are gay people exist in every facet of day- to-day life, Q Soc is a place for LGBT people to congregate and socialise.
+Of course, Q Soc is a place for LGBTQ people to congregate and socialise.
 There are members of every sexual orientation, including gay men and women.

 It can be really refreshing to meet people who will more than likely understand where you are coming from, simply because they’ve had similar experiences & know how you might be feeling or have felt in the past.
 We offer a wide range of events, specifically geared towards the diverse nature of our members.